mniinio/APIOps-cycles/index.md

 All methods used are **technology agnostic**.
 Used technology to create, manage, release and test the APIs should be evaluated per purpose.
 Open source technologies as well as commercial products are possible to use with APIOps&reg; Cycles.

-**APIOps&reg; goal is to design, build, test and release APIs more rapidly, frequently and reliably.**
+**APIOps&reg; goal is to design, build, test and release APIs more rapidly, frequently and reliably.
+In short, to build standardized API value chain automation**

 ### Digia Plc.
 [Digia Plc](www.digia.com) is using APIOps&reg; Cycles in their own customer projects.
 The purpose of the guidelines is to define standards in API Driven development and to continuosly develop the methods and best practices.